Azure/missionlz/src/bicep/examples/README.md

 Example | Description
 ------- | -----------
+[appServicePlan](./appServicePlan) | Deploys an App Service Plan (AKA: Web Server Cluster) to support simple web accessible linux docker containers with optional dynamic auto scaling.
+[Automation Account](./automationAccount) | Deploys an Azure Automation account that can be used to execute runbooks.
+[Container Registry](./containerRegistry/) | Deploys an Azure Container Registry for holding and deploying docker containers.
+[Inherit Tags](./inheritTags) | Adds or replaces a specified tag and value from the parent resource group when any resource is created or updated.
+[KeyVault](./keyVault/) | Deploys a premium Azure Key Vault with RBAC enabled to support secret, key, and certificate management.
-[Remote Access](./remoteAccess) | Adds a Bastion Host and a virtual machine to serve as a jumpbox into the network [New Workload](./newWorkload) | Adds a new Spoke Network and peers it to the Hub Network routing all traffic to the Azure Firewall
+[New Workload](./newWorkload) | Adds a new Spoke Network and peers it to the Hub Network routing all traffic to the Azure Firewall.
+[Remote Access](./remoteAccess) | Adds a Bastion Host and a virtual machine to serve as a jumpbox into the network.
 [Azure Sentinel](./sentinel) | A Terraform module that adds an Azure Sentinel solution to a Log Analytics Workspace.
 Sentinel can also be deployed via bicep and the base deployment of mlz.bicep by using the boolean param '-deploySentinel'.
-[Inherit Tags](./inheritTags) | Adds or replaces a specified tag and value from the parent resource group when any resource is created or updated.
-[appServicePlan](./appServicePlan) | Deploys an App Service Plan (AKA: Web Server Cluster) to support simple web accessible linux docker containers with optional dynamic auto scaling.
 [Zero Trust (TIC3.0) Workbook](./zeroTrustWorkbook) | Deploys an Azure Sentinel Zero Trust (TIC3.0) Workbook

 ## Shared Variable File Pattern (deploymentVariables.json)